mrcyberfighter/pyhobdcalc-documentation/pyhodcalc_documentation.rst

     :raise OverflowError: If the binar strings represent an value greater than 9223372036854775807 or littler than -9223372036854775808.

-    Corresponding to the range of the C type: :ctype:`long long int`
+    Corresponding to the range of the C type: :c:type:`long long int`

     :raise OverflowError: If the binar strings addition result is greater than 9223372036854775807 or littler than -9223372036854775808.

-    Corresponding to the range of the C type: :ctype:`long long int`
+    Corresponding to the range of the C type: :c:type:`long long int`

     :raise ValueError: If the binar strings are not in the format: [-][0b][01].